Crawl Space Wood Rot

 Plumbing Issues

-Crawlspaces often contain plumbing lines that can leak, burst, or clog.
+Crawlspaces usually have plumbing lines that can leak, burst, or clog.
 Even small, unnoticed leaks can saturate joists and beams, keeping the wood damp for long periods.
-Constant moisture exposure creates ideal conditions for fungi and decay, eventually leading to rotted floor joists in the crawl space and significant structural problems if not repaired promptly.
+Constant moisture exposure creates the right conditions for fungi and wood rot, which can eventually damage floor joists and lead to serious structural problems if not repaired.

 Excess Moisture or Humidity